 Box shows different parts than what's included

-If you're looking for the perfect gift for aspiring pastry chefs, newlyweds, foodies, or coffee lovers in your life, the Gorgeous Kitchen Professional Whipped Cream Dispenser is both practical and fun.
-In addition to three decorating tips, it comes with a charger holder, a cleaning brush, and a bonus stainless steel coffee spoon (supplies may be limited) so all you have to do is purchase the N20 cartridges and you're on your way to gourmet whipped cream-topped creations.
+If you're looking for the perfect gift for aspiring pastry chefs, newlyweds, foodies, or coffee lovers in your life, the Gorgeous Kitchen Store Professional Whipped Cream Dispenser is both practical and fun.
+In addition to three decorating tips, it comes with a charger holder, a cleaning brush, and a bonus stainless steel coffee spoon (supplies may be limited), so all you have to do is purchase the N20 cartridges, and you're on your way to gourmet whipped cream-topped creations.

 The 1-pint dispenser is made of high-quality aluminum, so it's lightweight, and our tester was impressed with the luxurious whipped cream that it produces.
-The dispenser was able to handle both plain and heavier creams, as well as whipping up a homemade nitro cold brew coffee.
+The dispenser was able to handle both plain and heavier creams, as well as homemade nitro cold brew coffee.

-The Gorgeous Kitchen dispenser was also easy to clean by hand, without too many additional parts to keep track of.
+The Gorgeous Kitchen Store dispenser was easy to clean by hand, without too many additional parts.

 "This model could easily give a home cook the ability to make professionally finished desserts and satisfying nitro coffees." — Jenny Kellerhals, Product Tester